Kingxukai/linux/Documentation/networking/l2tp.rst

 -----------

-L2TP applications use netlink to manage L2TP tunnel and session instances in the kernel.
+L2TP applications use netlink to manage L2TP tunnel and session instances in the woke kernel.
 The L2TP netlink API is defined in `include/uapi/linux/l2tp.h`_.

 L2TP uses `Generic Netlink`_ (GENL).
 Several commands are defined: